Gwalior: Media and communication

 There are newspapers, magazines, local TV stations and four FM radio stations in Gwalior.

-Patrika is the leading newspaper and Dainik Bhaskar is one of the oldest and most widely read newspapers.
+Dainik Bhaskar is the leading and one of the oldest and most widely read newspapers.
 Swadesh and Naidunia are other well-established newspapers.
 More newspapers published in Gwalior are BPN Times, Raj Express, Dainik Madhya Raj, Nav Bharat, Youth Engine, Dainik Jagran, People's Samachar, Dainik Adityaz.
 Evening newspapers are Sandhya Samachaar, Gwalior Sandesh, Sudarshan Express.

 "Aalekh-Life in Pages" is one of the leading youth magazine published and widely read across the city.
 SouLSteer magazine is a bi-monthly lifestyle and automotive magazine in Gwalior.

 The radio industry has expanded with private FM channels being introduced.
 The FM radio channels that broadcast in the city include Big FM (92.7 MHz), Red FM (93.5), Chaska FM (95 MHz), My FM (94.3 MHz), and Lemon (91.9 MHz).
 The state-owned company, Doordarshan, transmits two terrestrial television channels.
 Major local channels include Hathway Win, Harsh Networks, KMJ Communications, and DEN networks.